This article was authored in August and updated in October 2019.

 A NEW ERA IN FRANCE

 Since Sapin II, the PNF and the AFA have made a strong start to French anti-corruption enforcement.
-As a result of the six CJIPs concluded to date, as well as its cooperation with the DOJ and SFO in a number of significant investigations, the French authorities have gained meaningful experience and sophistication with the new suite of anti-corruption tools and appear poised for continued enforcement.
+As a result of the seven CJIPs concluded to date, as well as its cooperation with the DOJ and SFO in a number of significant investigations, the French authorities have gained meaningful experience and sophistication with the new suite of anti-corruption tools and appear poised for continued enforcement.